Is Mount Holyoke College "need-aware"?

 We do not negotiate financial aid packages.
 However, if there is a change in your family's financial circumstances that was not considered during our original review you may submit a Request for Reconsideration.
 Please keep in mind that if you have questions about your financial aid eligibility or information that we have considered in our review, please contact us.

-What is Mount Holyoke College's policy on domestic partners?
+What is MHC's policy on domestic partners?

 Can I be considered an independent student?

 A traditionally aged student is rarely granted independent status.
 This is because we consider a student and her family as primarily responsible for her education.
 If a student initially receives financial aid from Mount Holyoke as a dependent student she will be considered a dependent student regardless of changes in family relationships.
 This includes a student who chooses to become independent of parents or to marry while in college or who has left the College then returned after a number of years.
 Please contact us if you believe you have unique circumstances that should be considered.